Kanakadhara Stotram: 22 Verses And the Powerful Sri Vyapaar Vruddhi Yantram

 Kanakadhara Stotram

-The Meaning of Kanaka Dhara
+The Meaning of Kanakadhara

 The Kanakadhara Stotram composed by Adi Shankaracharya is a tribute to Goddess Lakshmi.
 It consists of 21 verses.
 ‘Kanaka’ means ‘gold’ while ‘dhara’ means ‘flow’.
 Hence, the Kanakadhara Stotram brings in a flow of wealth and prosperity helping one repay debts and loans.
-Lets Explore the Kanakadhara stotram meaning with the wordings
+Lets Explore the Kanakadhara stotram meaning with the wordings.

 Kanakadhara stotram meaning with the wordings (18 Main Verses)